embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 (Norman 2018, p.236)

 - # WHAT is it:  A general overview.
-The Pear Pie is a cyber-physical system which reimagines what a smart home system of the future may look like;
+The Pear Pie is a cyber-physical system which reimagines the smart home system of the future as a low-cost, scalable, high-privacy and ultra-low power network of pods which utilise RADAR sensing and edge machine learning to analyse emergent patterns across the distributed network.

 by exploring the following theoretical underpinnings:

 1. Affordance Theory\